Aloha’s New Visual Identity

 As we evolved, logos were created, and names were added to the Aloha Foundation logo.

-Now entering our 115th season, it was time to step back, evaluate the whole picture, and create a clear, unified identity.
+In 2018, it was time to step back, evaluate the whole picture, and create a clear, unified identity.

-Please watch the video above to see a glimpse of our new brand identity and how we arrived at it.
+Please watch the video below to see a glimpse of our new brand identity and how we arrived at it.
 We believe the simplicity of the look—firmly rooted in our beautiful Vermont setting—conveys our core connection to the outdoors, unifies and strengthens us as one organization, and allows flexibility for the promising future that lies ahead.

 Why is a unified visual identity important for the Aloha Foundation?